 |Craig-Lee Hall (CL) 461|

-Academic BackgroundProfessor Rachel Filinson graduated summa cum laude, Phi Beta Kappa, with a baccalaureate degree from the University of Illinois at Champaign-Urbana and received her M.Sc In Sociology at the University of Stirling (Scotland).
+Academic BackgroundProfessor Rachel Filinson graduated summa cum laude, Phi Beta Kappa, with a baccalaureate degree from the University of Illinois at Champaign-Urbana and received her M.Sc. in Sociology at the University of Stirling (Scotland).
 She was employed as a Research Fellow at the Medical Research Council Institute of Medical Sociology in Aberdeen Scotland and simultaneously completed her Ph.D. in Sociology from the University of Aberdeen.
 Dr. Filinson was awarded an NIMH (National Institute of Mental Health) postdoctoral fellowship at the University of Missouri-Columbia and a Gerontological Society of American postdoctoral fellowship.
 While teaching at Purdue University in Indiana, she obtained funding for a new Gerontology Center.
 Since being hired at Rhode Island College, she has taught a wide array of courses that focus on gerontology, sociological theory, sociological methods, and service learning.
-On her last sabbatical, Dr. Filinson was a Visiting Senior Research Fellow at King's College London.
+During her 2006 sabbatical, Dr. Filinson was a Visiting Senior Research Fellow at King's College London.

-SOC 300 Classical Sociolog Theories
+SOC 300 Classical Sociological Theories

 SOC 315 Community

-SOC 320 Law and the Elderly
+SOC 320 Law and Elderly

 SOC 460 Senior Seminar in Sociology